FAQ

 I have accessibility needs that may affect my participation in the program, how will this be addressed?

-Jumpstart is committed to ensuring that equity is central to our programming.
+Jumpstart is committed to the principles of accessible customer service and to ensuring that equity is central to our programming.
 If you have any accessibility needs that may affect your ability to participate in Play to Lead, please contact our team directly at playtolead@cantire.com.

 Would I still be able to participate if my coach is not able to participate?